LaurentMazare/tensorflow-ocaml/examples/gan/README.md

 in
 ```

-The training loops then runs these two optimizers in consecutively.
+The training loop then runs these two optimizers in consecutively.
 When optimizing the Discriminator both real and fake images are used.
 When
 optimizing the Generator only fake images are used.
 Each time some new random values are generated for the latent space.